 Thomas Rosenau works a professor of wood and pulp chemistry in the Austrian University of Natural Resources and Life Sciences, or BOKU.
 He focuses on basic research in polymers.
 Polymers are found in nature and in synthetic form.
 Cellulose is one of nature’s polymers.

 The thought of using wood instead of oil-based plastic is not new.
 The softness, strength, lightness and good elasticity of pulp fibre have been known for decades.
-Pulp fibre can be used for everything that plastic can be used for, even in applications where plastic was thought to be irreplaceable.
+Pulp fibre can be used for everything that plastic can be used for, even in applications where plastic was thought to be irreplaceable - therefore, it is a suitable and sustainable material for reducing plastic.
 Indeed, nowadays we can make almost anything from pulp fibre, from tableware to packaging and clothing.

 Rosenau believes that as the transition to clean energy progresses, the production of plastic will decline.
 Even so, plastic replacements have yet to surpass the popularity of plastic.
 Bioplastics account for less than one per cent of the raw material used in the entire plastic industry, which is equal to a little more than a million tonnes a year.